 So, here’s a breakdown of what not to do when visiting Iceland.

 I had a conversation with an Icelandic bloke who worked in the tourism industry years ago when visiting Mýrdalsjökull glacier about the rubbish that was being left around the country by tourists.
-We were walking towards the glacier when a breeze blew a tissue past – he picked it up disgustingly and said that they were increasingly appearing across the country.
+We were walking towards the glacier when a breeze blew a tissue past – he picked it up, clearly disgusted and said that they were increasingly appearing across the country.

 Much of Iceland’s appeal is in its wild and largely untouched nature.
 If you’re heading to the country to check it out for yourself, please be respectful and put your litter in any bins available, or keep it on your person until you’re able to dispose of it correctly.